-The Kullaleden Trail and Bjäre Peninsula are both parts of the Skåneleden long-distance rail.
-The itinerary comprises a total of 115 km long coastal walks on the Kullaberg Peninsula and the Bjäre Peninsula in the region of Skåne (Scania) in the south-west of Sweden.
+The Kullaleden Trail and Bjäre Peninsula are both parts of the Skåneleden long-distance trail.
+The itinerary comprises a total of 115km long coastal walks on the Kullaberg Peninsula and the Bjäre Peninsula in the region of Skåne (Scania) in the south-west of Sweden.
 The area features diverse and dramatic nature, rich history and great locally produced food and wine.
 The hike starts in the medieval city Helsingborg, takes you to small coastal villages and beaches, and then continues on the mythical Kullen Peninsula.
 It passes through beautiful vineyards and by the mighty castles of Kulla Gunnarstorp and Krapperup.
 You will also enjoy relaxing moments at charming seaside resort towns such as Mölle by the Sea, charming Arild, Torekov.

 - Kullen Lighthouse

-- The extraordinary wooden sculpture Nimis by artist Lars Vilks
+- Nimis wooden sculpture by Lars Vilks

 - Flickorna Lundgren på Skäret café

-- Charming coastal villages
+- Traditional coastal villages

 - Impressive castles and gardens